Lou-Zhou/Rice/SMGT 430/README.md

 * Pythagorean Theorem - Determining the strength of score-differential to predict future team success in the Bundesliga using the Pythagorean Formula during the 2022 - 2023 Bundesliga Season
 * The Bradley Terry Model - Estimating the true talent levels of teams during the 2023 - 2024 NHL season using the Bradley Terry Model, a linear regression model which considers strength of schedule and margin of victory
 * Regularized Regression - Using regularized regression on shooting event data during the 2020 - 2021 NBA Season to estimate the true strength of shooting and defending ability of players.
+* Final Project - Group Project which used a Regularized Rasch Model and a Bradley-Terry Model to develop a statistical framework to determine whether a team should shoot a three or two while down two in the NBA.